WordPress is the world’s most popular web content management system (CMS) and millions of businesses use it to power their websites.

 You’ll be presented with a popup window where you can enter your username and API key.

-Once you’ve successfully authorized your site using the username and API key provided, you’ll be presented with a popup to state that activation has been successful.
+Once you’ve successfully authorised your site using the username and API key provided, you’ll be presented with a popup to state that activation has been successful.

-And a message will appear on screen to state that you site has been authorized.
+And a message will appear on screen to state that you site has been authorised.

 Sending content for translation